 If the adjudicator issued a fee order approving or disapproving the fee agreement, but a representative or claimant indicates he or she did not receive a copy, support staff will send the representative and claimant another copy of the order.
 Support staff will also confirm with the effectuating component that it received a copy of the fee order.
-After completing these actions, staff will generally document the actions taken in a Remark in the applicable case processing system.
+After completing these actions, staff will generally document the actions taken in a Remark in CPMS or ARPS.

-If the representative or claimant did not receive a fee order, because the adjudicator did not issue a fee order approving or disapproving the fee agreement, and there is a fee agreement in the file, the adjudicator will evaluate whether the representative timely filed the fee agreement:
+If the adjudicator did not issue a fee order approving or disapproving the fee agreement and there is a fee agreement in the claim(s) file, the adjudicator will evaluate whether the representative timely filed the fee agreement:

 If the representative filed the fee agreement with the Social Security Administration before the date of the favorable decision, the fee agreement is timely filed, and the adjudicator must approve or disapprove the fee agreement after considering the other statutory conditions (see HALLEX I-1-2-12), unless a situation described in B.2., above, applies.

 If the representative filed the fee agreement after the date of the favorable decision, the statutory conditions for approval are not met (see HALLEX I-1-2-12), and the adjudicator must disapprove the fee agreement.

-If the representative or claimant did not receive a fee order, because there is not a fee agreement in the file, support staff can ask the representative to submit a copy of the fee agreement with any documentation showing when it was submitted.
+If the adjudicator did not issue a fee order because there is not a fee agreement in the file, support staff can ask the representative to submit a copy of the fee agreement with any documentation showing when it was submitted.